 Dragon Skin Jerky is a Phoenix-based brand offering premium, Japanese-style beef jerky made with 100% grass-fed American beef and infused with authentic sake and rare Japanese spices.
-Inspired by the founder’s family connections to Japan and a passion for culinary craftsmanship, the brand blends East and West with care and intention.
+Inspired by the founder’s family connections to Japan and a passion for culinary craftsmanship, the brand blends elements of the East and West.

-I was brought on to design the logo and develop the overall brand identity.
-The result is a distinctive visual system that captures the boldness of the product while honoring its cultural roots.
-The identity combines a modern aesthetic with subtle nods to traditional Japanese design, positioning Dragon Skin Jerky as a standout in both flavor and presentation.
+I designed the logo and helped develop the overall brand identity, which captures the boldness of the product while honoring its cultural roots.
+The identity combines a modern aesthetic with nods to traditional Japanese design, to make Dragon Skin Jerky a standout in flavor and presentation.

 Initial Packaging Samples – First-Run Prototypes